silverwind/rrdir/README.md

 > Recursive directory reader with a delightful API

 `rrdir` recursively reads a directory and returns entries within via an async iterator or async/sync as Array.
-It has minimal dependencies and can typically iterate millions of files in a matter of seconds.
+It has no dependencies and can typically iterate millions of files in a matter of seconds.
 Memory usage is `O(1)` for the async iterator and `O(n)` for the Array variants.

 ## Usage
 ```console